 - improve the provision of mental health services within correctional facilities and fund the provision of more specialist forensic mental health beds and services

 - repeal mandatory sentencing provisions

-- fund specialist services for the transportation of people experiencing extreme episodes of distress
+- fund specialist services for the transportation of people experiencing extreme episodes of distress and/or psychosis

 - provide immediate and mandatory training in de-escalation techniques and trauma-informed practices for police and correctional services when working with people experiencing mental distress